 Hluhluwe – Umfolozi Game Reserve / iSimangaliso Wetland Park

 We set out early this morning for a game drive in the nearby Hluhulwe-Imfolozi Game Reserve, one of the last strongholds of the endangered rhinoceros.
 While rhinoceros are the most famous of the parks inhabitants, the park also provides a home to many other species, including the Big-5 that we all hope to see.
 Returning to our lodging for a siesta, we freshen up for an afternoon boat cruise on St Lucia estuary.

-An early start and we are off to the Kingdom of Swaziland, this afternoon we have the opportunity to join many of the optional activities that are offered here.
+An early start and we are off to Eswatini (formerly known as the Kingdom of Swaziland), this afternoon we have the opportunity to join many of the optional activities that are offered here.
 Take your choice from game drives, mountain biking or a visit to the Chief’s village.